Emiliano1919/Basic-Tic-Tac-Toe/README.md

 To make the gameboard symmetrical it was easier to use dvw instead of a combination of dvw and dvh, since screens normally have different vw and vh.

+Features to add:
+-Score display
+-Only one person can win
+-Once someone wins the game cannot continue -Artificial Intelligence